-Of the 141 Western Australian’s who perished in Borneo, 69 were members of the 2/4th Machine Gun Battalion, plus NX73279 Cecil William Newman who was taken on Strength at Sydney on 9 January 1942.
+Of 141 Western Australian’s who perished in Borneo, 71 were members of 2/4th Machine Gun Battalion, including NX73279 Cecil William Newman who was taken on Strength at Sydney on 9 January 1942.

-In 1942 and 1943, Australian and British POWs who had been captured at the Battle of Singapore in February 1942 were shipped to North Borneo to construct a military airstrip and prisoner-of-war camps at Sandakan, North Borneo (Sabah).
-As on the Burma Railway the prisoners were forced to work at gunpoint, and were often beaten whilst also receiving very little food or medical attention.
-In August 1943, with the intention of controlling the enlisted men by removing any commanders, most officer prisoners were moved from Sandakan to the Batu Lintang camp at Kuching.
+In 1942 and 1943, Australian and British POWs who had been captured at Battle of Singapore 8-15th February 1942 were shipped to North Borneo to construct a military airstrip and prisoner-of-war camps at Sandakan, North Borneo (Sabah).
+As on Burma Railway the prisoners were forced to work at gunpoint, and were often beaten whilst also receiving very little food or medical attention.
+In August 1943, with the intention of controlling the enlisted men by removing any commanders, most officer prisoners were moved from Sandakan to Batu Lintang camp at Kuching.
 Conditions for the remaining prisoners deteriorated sharply following the officers’ removal.
 Any rations given were further reduced, and sick prisoners were also forced to work on the airstrip.
 After construction was completed the prisoners initially remained at the camp.
-In January 1945, with only 1,900 prisoners still alive, the advancing Allies managed to successfully bomb and destroy the airfield.
-It was at this time with Allied landings anticipated shortly that camp commandant Captain Hoshijima Susumu decided to move the remaining prisoners westward into the mountains to the town of Ranau, a distance of approximately 260 kilometres (160 mi).
+At the end of December 1944, with only 1,900 prisoners still alive, the advancing Allies managed to successfully bomb and destroy the airfield.
+It was at this time with Allied landings anticipated, that camp commandant Captain Hoshijima Susumu decided to move the remaining prisoners westward into the mountains to the town of Ranau, a distance of approximately 260 kilometres (160 mi).
 He claimed that this was an order of Lt Gen Baba Masao, commanding officer of 37th Japanese Army.

 The former military airstrip is now known as Sandakan Airport, which serves Sandakan town.